-10100 ertilication VVSG Volume II Testing Requirement- Section 2 Section 2.2 Section 2.3 Section 2.4 Section 2.5 Section 2.6 Section 2.7 Section 2.8 Section 2.9 Section 2.10 Section 2.11 Section 2.12 Section 2.13 software.
-These documents include standards for program flow and control charts, program documentation, test planning, and for test data acquisition and reporting 2.5.5 Software Operating Environment This section shall describe or makes reference to Accept all operating environment factors that influence the software design.
-2.5.5.1 Hardware Environment and Constraints 2101011 The vendor shall identify and describe the hardware characteristics that influence the design of the software, such as a.
-The logic and arithmetic capability of the Accept ۵. processor b.
+VVSG Volume II Testing Requirement- Section 2 Section 2.2 Section 2.3 Section 2.4 Section 2.5 Section 2.6 Section 2.7 Section 2.8 Section 2.9 Section 2.10 Section 2.11 Section 2.12 Section 2.13 that can be used to examine and test the software.
+These documents include standards for program flow and control charts, program documentation, test planning, and for test data acquisition and reporting 2.5.5 Software Operating Environment This section shall describe or makes reference to all operating environment factors that influence the software design.
+Accept 2.5.5.1 Hardware Environment and Constraints The vendor shall identify and describe the hardware characteristics that influence the design of the software, such as a.
+The logic and arithmetic capability of the processor Accept b.
 Memory read-write characteristics Accept C. External memory device characteristics Accept d.
 Peripheral device interface hardware Accept e.
 Data input/output device protocols Accept f.
-Operator controls, indicators, and displays Accept 2.5.5.2 Software Environment 2.0.0.2 The vendor shall identify the compilers or Accept assemblers used in the generation of executable 7.000 code, and described the operating system or system monitor.
-2.5.6 Software Functional Specification 2.5.0 The vendor shall provide a description of the Accept operating modes of the system and of software / tooopt capabilities to perform specific functions.
-2.5.6.1 Configurations and Operating Modes 2.3.0.1 The vendor shall describe all software Accept configurations and operating modes of the лосорі system, such as ballot preparation, election programming, preparation for opening the polling place, recording votes and/or counting ballots, closing the polling place, and generating reports.
-For each software function or operating mode, the vendor shall provide: a.
-A definition of the inputs to the function or mode Accept u. (with characteristics, tolerances or acceptable ranges, as applicable) b.
-An explanation of how the inputs are processed Accept C. A definition of the outputs produced (again, with Accept 0. characteristics, tolerances, or acceptable ranges as applicable).
-2.5.6.2 Software Functions 2.0.0.2 The vendor shall describe the software's capabilities or methods for detecting or handling nananny
+Operator controls, indicators, and displays Accept 2.5.5.2 Software Environment The vendor shall identify the compilers or assemblers used in the generation of executable code, and described the operating system or system monitor.
+Accept 2.5.6 Software Functional Specification 4 The vendor shall provide a description of the operating modes of the system and of software capabilities to perform specific functions.
+Accept Î 2.5.6.1 Configurations and Operating Modes The vendor shall describe all software configurations and operating modes of the system, such as ballot preparation, election programming, preparation for opening the polling place, recording votes and/or counting ballots, closing the polling place, and generating reports.
+For each software function or operating mode, the vendor shall provide: Accept a.
+A definition of the inputs to the function or mode (with characteristics, tolerances or acceptable ranges, as applicable) Accept b.
+An explanation of how the inputs are processed Accept C. A definition of the outputs produced (again, with characteristics, tolerances, or acceptable ranges as applicable).
+Accept 2.5.6.2 Software Functions The vendor shall describe the software's capabilities or methods for detecting or handling 2008 25 1111